nfo/gmail_xoauth/README.markdown

 ## Compatibility

-Tested on Ruby MRI 1.8.6, 1.8.7, 1.9.1 and 1.9.2.
+Tested on Ruby MRI 1.8.6, 1.8.7, 1.9.1, 1.9.2 and 1.9.3.
 Feel free to send me a message if you tested this code with other implementations of Ruby.

 The only external dependency is the [oauth gem](http://rubygems.org/gems/oauth).

 ## History

+* 0.4.0 [XOAUTH2](https://developers.google.com/google-apps/gmail/xoauth2_protocol) support, thanks to @glongman
 * 0.3.2 New email for the maintainer
-* 0.3.1 2-legged OAuth support confirmed by [BobDohnal](https://github.com/BobDohnal)
+* 0.3.1 2-legged OAuth support confirmed by @BobDohnal
-* 0.3.0 Experimental 2-legged OAuth support
+* 0.3.0 Experimental 2-legged OAuth support, thanks to @wojciech
 * 0.2.0 SMTP support
 * 0.1.0 Initial release with IMAP support and 3-legged OAuth